marios-zindilis/website-sources/posts/puppy-arcade/index.md

 ---
 title: Puppy Arcade
-Description: Notes and links on the Puppy Arcade distribution
+description: Notes and links on the Puppy Arcade distribution
 first-published: 2014-03-08
 ---